chownsauce/SpotifyYoutube/README.md

 # SpotifyYoutube
 Create Spotify playlists from Youtube playlists.
-Retrieves the Youtube playlist titled "spotify" to create a Spotify playlist.
+Retrieves the Youtube playlist titled "Spotify" to create a Spotify playlist.

 ## Setup:
 1) Install All Dependencies